 The cultural curriculum and activities include art, science, and geography and are integrated into the Primary child’s day.
 Through exploring history and the natural world, the children begin to develop an understanding and appreciation of the physical, political, and cultural nature of the Earth and its diverse populations.

 Foreign language study is carefully crafted in Montessori schools.
 A second language is an important part of curriculum, as knowledge of a second language will enrich students’ development and contributions to the world at large.
 At Arbor Montessori School, we offer Spanish as our foreign language.

 At Arbor, the primary children explore the Orff methodology of learning music.
-Our music specialist uses large and small xylophones with removable keys, drums, recorders and tambourines to engage the children in this magical exploration of sounds.
+Our Primary Teachers, well versed in music development use large and small xylophones with removable keys, drums, recorders and tambourines to engage the children in this magical exploration of sounds.
 Research has shown if you teach young children through an ensemble they have a high desire to learn it.
 The Orff program offer this technique.